 Religion– We begin memorizing the mysteries of the rosary in Kindergarten if the child hasn’t done so by now.
 My children also attend Catechesis of the Good Shepherd at our parish and do many religious activities at our homeschool enrichment program.

-Arts and Crafts– We practice drawing and find fun crafts to do on Pinterest.
-I also use Child-sized Masterpieces.
+Arts and Crafts– We practice drawing using Draw, Write, Now Book 2 and find fun crafts to do on Pinterest.